 - Modules (access via "Modules" tab): The entire semester is built around 7 weekly modules.
 In each module, you'll find all the work to be completed that week.
-You should follow these in order. - Assignments and Discussions (access via "Assignments" and "Discussions" tabs): This is where you will post responses to individual assignments such as your Study Questions, Critical Reading and Writing responses and other writings. - Quizzes (access via "Quizzes" tab): Some of your book work will be completed as quizzes.
-These are not actually quizzes, but I am using this tool to keep your answers organized and hidden from your classmates. - Weekly Updates (access in weekly "Module"): At the start of each week I will post a short video discussing some of the issues of the week.
-These include, but are not limited to: tricky theories, points of interest and confusion, answers to questions, etc. I will post the weekly update as an "announcement" and also e-mail it to everyone. - Questions for Kim (access via "Discussions" tab): Use this to post any questions that you have about the course, modules, etc. I generally check here first when I enter the classroom, so post any questions or problems (can't see links, when are things due, etc) here.
+You should follow these in order. - Assignments and Discussions (access via "Assignments" and "Discussions" tabs): This is where you will post responses to individual assignments such as your Study Questions, Critical Reading and Writing responses and other writings.
+You will also be completing some group work here, too.
+Paper descriptions are available in the "Assignments" tab.

+- Quizzes (access via "Quizzes" tab): Some of your book work will be completed as quizzes.
+Since everything is "open book" in our class, these are not actually quizzes, but I am using this tool to keep your answers organized and hidden from your classmates. - Weekly Updates (access in weekly "Module"): At the start of each week I will post a short video discussing some of the issues of the week.
+These include, but are not limited to: reviewing assignments, tricky theories, points of interest and confusion, answers to questions, etc. I will post the weekly update in each weekly module and also e-mail it to everyone. - Questions for Kim (access via "Discussions" tab): Use this to post any questions that you have about the course, modules, etc. I generally check here first when I enter Canvas, so post any questions or problems (can't see links, when are things due, etc) here.
 Others are free to answer in this forum as well.